tvheadend/tvheadend/docs/class/dvrentry.md

 ####Manual Recording Entry Example

-This is an example of a one-time recording entry:
+This is an example of a one-time recording entry.

 !['Add new recording dialog'](static/img/doc/addnewrecentry.png)